Baba ghanoush

-A very similar dish is mutabbal (متبل); mutabbal is sometimes referred to as baba ghanouj, however, "mutabbal" refers to a dish made with mashed, grilled vegetables and tahini, and can be made with vegetables other than eggplant, such as zucchini.
-Whereas baba ghanouj does not necessarily have tahini, and is more like a salad.

 Etymology

 The word bābā in Arabic is a term of endearment for 'father', while Ġannūj could be a personal name.
 The word combination is also interpreted as 'father of coquetry' or 'indulged/pampered/flirtatious daddy' or 'spoiled old daddy'.
 However, it is not certain whether the word bābā refers to an actual person indulged by the dish or to the eggplant (bāḏinjān or bātinjān in Arabic).

+Hans Wehr's 4th edition of A Dictionary of Modern Written Arabic, released in 1979, described bābā ghanūj and abū ghanūj as "dish of mashed eggplants, sesame oil, etc.", attributing the term to Syrian and Lebanese Arabic.

 Varieties

 Dishes consisting of mashed eggplant are common in cuisines from West Africa to Russia.

-Eastern Arabian cuisine versions of the dish vary slightly from those of the Levant by spicing it with coriander and cumin; those versions might be minimally spiced and topped with thinly chopped parsley or coriander leaves.
+Eastern Arabian cuisine versions of the dish vary slightly from those of the Levant by spicing it with coriander and cumin; those versions might be minimally spiced and topped with thinly chopped parsley or coriander leaves (cilantro).

 In Syria, the dish is often mixed with sheep cheese, making it creamier.

 In Turkey, the dish is known as babaganuş or abugannuş.
 While the ingredients vary from region to region, the essentials (eggplants, tahini, garlic, lemon) are generally the same.

-In Armenia, the dish is known as mutabal.
-The essential ingredients in Armenian mutabal are eggplant, tahini, garlic, lemon, and onion; most Armenians also add cumin.